 There can be significant advantages to having one vendor who is responsible for design, supply, installation and maintenance, says Mark.

 “If you have a single company doing the whole thing, the issues of responsibility are much clearer.
 If you have a problem, it’s much easier to understand how it should be fixed,” he says.

-You should also encourage your customers to engage in discussions with their local fire service and develop a written fire response plan, to ensure they are fully aware of the nature of any hazards posed by the solar panels.
+You should also engage in discussions with the local fire service and develop a written fire response plan, to ensure you are fully aware of the nature of any hazards posed by the solar panels.

 We’re here to help

 “It is vital anybody considering installing a PV system goes into it with their eyes wide open, and considers carefully what they can do to manage the fire risks,” says Mark.